snimmagadda1/s11a.com/content/12-12-2020/index.md

 ![Dropdown render output expanded with results](../images/before.png)

 Full source code and styles can be [found here](https://github.com/snimmagadda1/downshift-twitch-clips-search) - for brevity I've left out the full component declaration, data fetching and helper functions.
-In the JSX above all we've done so far is render and search `input` and map the results of a fetch to some styled `div`s.
+In the JSX above all we've done so far is render a search `input` and map the results of a fetch to some styled `div`s.
 Pretty typical stuff.
 Now examine the result after we've used the `<Downshift>` component with some composition:

 ![Annotated render method of Downshfit powered input](../images/afterdownshift.png)